KKEX

 KKEX (96.7 FM) is a radio station licensed to Preston, Idaho, United States, the station serves the Ogden-Clearfield metropolitan area.
-The station is currently owned by Sun Valley Radio.
+The station is currently owned by Cache Valley Media Group.

 KKEX carries its programming in HD, and has one subchannel.
-HD-1 is KKEX-HD, and HD-2 is a simulcast of KGNT.
+HD-1 is KKEX-HD, and HD-2 carries a Classic country format, 104.5 The Ranch.

 History

 The station was assigned the call letters KQBD on 1991-08-09.
 On 1991-08-22, the station changed its call sign to KACH-FM and on 1994-07-20 it changed to the current KKEX.

 Translators and booster

 In addition to the main station, KKEX is relayed by translators and a booster to widen its broadcast area.